Respiratory Diseases

 Weekly Report

-• Flu activity in Texas has decreased.
-The Centers for Disease Control and Prevention (CDC) reports that seasonal influenza levels are low nationwide.
-The number of hospital admissions is also low.
+• Flu activity in Texas is minimal.
+The Centers for Disease Control and Prevention (CDC) did not report national flu activity levels this past week.

-• 24 adult influenza-associated deaths have been reported in Travis County.
+• There have been no adult influenza-associated deaths reported this season in Travis County.

-• Five influenza-associated outbreaks in long-term care facilities have been reported so far this season in Travis County.
+• No influenza-associated outbreaks in schools or long-term care facilities have been reported this season in Travis County.

 Additional Resources